 This course is designed to acquaint the student with the technology, vocabulary, and procedures used to produce artworks with computers.
 Emphasis is placed on the fundamentals of art, creativity, and the understanding of various graphic software.
+Upon completion, students should demonstrate a knowledge of computer graphics through production on a graphic program in a computer environment.
+Alabama College System Transfer Code C

-ART 221-222.
-COMPUTER GRAPHICS I-II (3 credits each) PREREQUISITE: ART 220 for ART 221, ART 221 for ART 222.
+ART 221.
+COMPUTER GRAPHICS I (3 credits) PREREQUISITE: ART 220.

 These courses are designed to enhance the student's ability to produce computer generated graphics.
 Emphasis is on the application of original design to practical problems using a variety of hardware and software.
+Upon completion students should have an understanding of professional computer graphics.
+Alabama College System Transfer Code C